-The Food Tour is 3.5 hours and covers 2 miles/3 kilometers of food, history, architecture, and culture, which we walk at a moderate pace.
+Our Food Tours last from 3 to 3.5 hours and cover 2 miles/3 kilometers of food, history, architecture, and culture, which we walk at a moderate pace.
 Additionally, you will have the opportunity to sit down, at least, at three of the tasting locations for about a total of 40 minutes during the tour.

-Would you like to see Porto through the lens of a local but prefer walking on your own without a tour guide and visiting local places at your own pace?
+So you would like to see Porto through the lens of a local but prefer walking on your own without a tour guide and visiting local places at your own pace?
 Worry not!
-You'll love our self-guided tasting tour of Porto: the Food Passport.
+You'll love our self-guided tasting tour of Porto: the Food Passport (available in 7 languages).

 Yes!
 Our face-to-face tour is in English, but we can do Portuguese or Spanish upon request.